xcp_d.interfaces.plotting module

 • seg_file (a pathlike object or string representing an existing file) – Seg file for nifti.

-• template_mask (a pathlike object or string representing an existing file) – Template mask.
+• temporal_mask (a pathlike object or string representing an existing file or a _Undefined or None) – Temporal mask.

 Outputs: